-Ask: What are the important elements when making buddy tags for camp?
-(Seek responses but aim for the following):

-- Scout's name

-- Unit Number

-- Campsite

-- Indication of swimming ability

-Why is it important that you use a buddy tag when entering the swimming area, even if not swimming?
-(Seek response but aim for the following):

-- It sets the example.

-- Something could happen to you as well.

-- It is critical to know who is in the area at any given time.
+&() Acky What are the important elements when making huddy tags for some 2 (Seek Buddy Tags Ask: What are the important elements when making buddy tags for camp?
+(Seek Scout's name Unit number responses but aim for the following): Campaile Indication of Swimming ability Scout's name Unit Number 3.56-1 Campsite Indication of swimming ability Why is it important that you use a buddy tag when entering the swimming area, even if not swimming?
+(Seek response but aim for the following): even in not swimming! (seek response but ann for the following).
+It sets the example.
+Something could happen to you as well. • It is critical to know who is in the area at any given time.
 Do: Pass out Buddy Tags, markers, etc. have each participant write their name on the front of the tag.
 Say: It is important in camp that only those who have met the medical requirements be issued a buddy tag.
-Council policy will dictate if pre-camp swim checks can be performed, but the camp aquatics director has the authority to recheck any swimming ability.
+Council policy will dictate if pre-camp swim checks can be performed, but the camp aquatics director has the authority to recheck any swimming ability. (c) and (all).
 Swimming ability is evaluated at the aquatics area and this portion would be filled in based on the swimming ability of each scout.

-The colors represent the ability level: With no colors being a non-swimmer; red only (colored on the top) a beginner level; and the red on top and blue on the bottom for a swimmer level.

-Do: Show a buddy tag of each type of swimming ability.
+Buddy Tags The colors represent the ability level: With no colors being a non-swimmer; red only (colored on the top) a beginner level; and the red on top and blue on the bottom for a swimmer level.
+M Do: Show a buddy tag of each type of swimming ability.